 What happens if an insurer discovers a non-disclosed fact or a breach of good faith?
 First, your insurance policy is null and void.
 Your provider is no longer obligated to cover you.
 If the new information is discovered at the same time a claim is made, you may not receive payment of the claim.
 Depending upon the new information that came to light, your insurance provider may keep you on but charge higher rates or ignore the incident.

 VALUE is what we’re about here at AccuQuote.
 We’ve been committed to helping our clients obtain superior products at the best price for over three decades.
+At AccuQuote, we can provide quality, competitive life insurance quotes from the top-rated, brand-name insurance companies you know and trust.
 For more information, just go the the main page of our website to start.